Valid XHTML 1.0 Strict Valid CSS! Level Triple-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Your Needs...
 My Strengths...

-Business Vision, Strategy, Program/Project Management, Passion, Critical Thinking, Strategic Planning, Sizing
+Business Strategy, Program/Project Management, Passion, Critical Thinking, Strategic Planning, Capacity Planning, ITIL/ITSM

 OS, Systems & Applications Many platforms including UNIX, Linux, FreeBSD and all Microsoft Windows, Samba, NFS, LDAP, SCM/revision control, and SQL (MySQL), performance tuning and optimization